Sheridan Le Fanu: Later life

 Although Thomas Le Fanu tried to live as though he were well-off, the family was in constant financial difficulty.
 Thomas took the rectorships in the south of Ireland for the money, as they provided a decent living through tithes.
 However, from 1830, as the result of agitation against the tithes, this income began to fall, and it ceased entirely two years later.
 In 1838 the government instituted a scheme of paying rectors a fixed sum, but in the interim, the Dean had little besides rent on some small properties he had inherited.
 In 1833 Thomas had to borrow £100 from his cousin Captain Dobbins (who himself ended up in the debtors' prison a few years later) to visit his dying sister in Bath, who was also deeply in debt over her medical bills.
 At his death, Thomas had almost nothing to leave to his sons, and the family had to sell his library to pay off some of his debts.
 His widow went to stay with the younger son, William.

-Sheridan Le Fanu studied law at Trinity College Dublin, where he was elected Auditor of the College Historical Society.
+Sheridan Le Fanu studied law at Trinity College Dublin, where he was elected Auditor of the College Historical Society, and graduated in 1836.
 Under a system peculiar to Ireland he did not have to live in Dublin to attend lectures, but could study at home and take examinations at the university when necessary.
 He was called to the bar in 1839, but he never practised and soon abandoned law for journalism.
 In 1838 he began contributing stories to the Dublin University Magazine, including his first ghost story, entitled "The Ghost and the Bone-Setter" (1838).
 He became the owner of several newspapers from 1840, including the Dublin Evening Mail and the Warder.

 On 18 December 1844, Le Fanu married Susanna Bennett, the daughter of a leading Dublin barrister, George Bennett, and granddaughter of John Bennett, a justice of the Court of King's Bench.
 Future Home Rule League MP Isaac Butt was a witness.
 The couple then travelled to his parents' home in Abington for Christmas.
 They took a house in Warrington Place near the Grand Canal in Dublin.
 Their first child, Eleanor, was born in 1845, followed by Emma in 1846, Thomas in 1847 and George in 1854.

 In 1847 Le Fanu supported John Mitchel and Thomas Francis Meagher in their campaign against the indifference of the government to the Irish Famine.
 Others involved in the campaign included Samuel Ferguson and Isaac Butt.
 Butt wrote a forty-page analysis of the national disaster for the Dublin University Magazine in 1847.
 His support cost him the nomination as Tory MP for County Carlow in 1852.